Skip to main content

 Sharpening Hi-Res Photos for Print

-2. Immediately create a working copy by choosing File > Save As and saving it as a Photoshop document named yourname-do not feed the animals.psd.
-This preserves your original file while creating an editable working version.
+2. Do a File > Save As a Photoshop document named yourname-do not feed the animals.psd.

-3. Set your view to View > 100% to ensure accurate sharpening assessment.
+3. Go to View > 100% to see the most accurate view of the image.

 Amount: 400%